Shakhzod0307/pictureshares/README.md

 # pictureshares
-this is a picture share project, you can a some interesting picures in it
+this is a project that you can see some interesting pictures